Exaforce Blog Author Image – Bleon Proko

 How attackers hijacked popular NPM packages to replace crypto wallet addresses and silently redirect funds.

-On September 8, 2025, NPM reported that several libraries were compromised in a user-side man-in-the-middle attack.
+On September 8, 2025, Aikido Security reported and NPM confirmed that several NPM libraries were compromised in a user-side man-in-the-middle style attack.
 Our research dug into the details about how the attack works.
 The injected code sniffs requests to detect cryptocurrency accounts, then silently replaces them with attacker-controlled ones.

 • ansi-regex 6.2.1